 Sarilumab/REGN88 (IL-6R Antibody)

-An antibody to the interleukin-6 receptor in development for the treatment of rheumatoid arthritis and non-infectious uveitis in collaboration with Sanofi.
+An antibody against the interleukin-6 receptor in development for the treatment of rheumatoid arthritis and non-infectious uveitis in collaboration with Sanofi.

 Dupilumab/REGN668 (IL-4R Antibody)

-An antibody to the receptors for interleukin-4 and interleukin-13 that is being evaluated in atopic dermatitis, asthma, nasal polyps with chronic sinusitis and eosinophilic esophagitis in collaboration with Sanofi.
+An antibody against the interleukin-4 receptor, through which both interleukin-4 and interleukin-13 signal, that is being evaluated in atopic dermatitis, asthma, nasal polyps and eosinophilic esophagitis in collaboration with Sanofi.